St Andrews Lifeboat Station: Boarhills Lifeboat Station

 On 23 October 1864, the brig Napoleon was wrecked off Boarhills in St Andrews Bay, whilst on passage from Sunderland to Gothenburg.
 Conditions were too bad to try to launch at St Andrews and row the 5 miles to Boarhills, but both the Coxswain Alex Mackrell and Honorary Secretary John Purvis were in agreement that transporting the lifeboat to Boarhills was pointless, as the boat could not be launched there.
 All eight of the crew of the Napoleon were lost.

 Just one month later, in a storm of 22 November, the barque Sidonia was seen flying distress signals.
 Much to the disagreement of everyone else, including Second Coxswain William Chisholm, Coxswain Alex Mackrell refused to launch, claiming they were not in distress.
 As the wind changed, the boat was driven away from St Andrews, but would later wreck at Banff, Aberdeenshire.
 One crew member was lost.

 There had been much disagreement about the (non) action taken, when the brig Napoleon had been lost.
 One of the St Andrew lifeboat Committee, George Bruce, was so convinced that a lifeboat could operate from Boarhills, that he purchased the old Volunteer Lifeboat.
 The former boathouse at Swilken Bridge was dismantled, and reconstructed 5 mi to the south of St Andrews, on the shore at Boarhills.
 William Chisholm was appointed Coxswain, and the boat was renamed Bruce's Own.
 In December 1865, Boarhills Lifeboat Station was opened, and served independently of the RNLI for the next 26 years.
 When a new lifeboat arrived at St Andrews in 1873, Polly and Lucy was transferred to the Boarhills station, operating there until 1881.
 In 1881, the boathouse was extended, and a replacement lifeboat, John and James Mills, finally replaced the 51-year-old Volunteer Lifeboat.

 The RNLI opened a new station 6 mi further south at in 1884, and there was then little call for the Boarhills boat.
 However, in possibly the last service, under the command of local fisherman James Gourlay, six men were rescued from the schooner Francis, when she was wrecked in St Andrew's bay on 5 April 1891.
 Despite this being an independent lifeboat, James Grieve Gourlay was awarded the RNLI Silver Medal.
 Although it is recorded that the station closed in 1891, it may be that the lifeboat was just never called again, and the station gradually ceased to operate.
-The John and James Mills lifeboat was still in the boathouse in 1917, when it was sold in aid of the The Shipwrecked Fishermen and Mariners' Royal Benevolent Society.
+The John and James Mills lifeboat was still in the boathouse in 1917, when it was sold in aid of The Shipwrecked Fishermen and Mariners' Royal Benevolent Society.

 The lifeboats at St Andrews and Boarhills had launched over 100 times, and saved 250 lives.